mmlacak/crochess/docs/source/libcc/organization.rst

 :c:`enum` items have constant-like library prefix (i.e. ``CC_``), combined with abbreviated :c:`enum` name (e.g. ``PPLE_``) and capitalized words for item name.
-For instance, :c:`CC_PPLE_FailedTeleportationOblation` would be one of items in :c:enum:`CcParsedPlyLinkEnum`.
+For instance, :c:enumerator:`CC_PPLE_FailedTeleportationOblation` would be one of items in :c:enum:`CcParsedPlyLinkEnum`.

 .. _lbl-libcc-organization-naming-linkedlists: